Introduction

 Women are naturally more prone to iron deficiency due to:

-• Menstruation – Monthly blood loss reduces iron stores
+- Menstruation – Monthly blood loss reduces iron stores

-• Pregnancy – Increased iron demand to support fetal growth
+- Pregnancy – Increased iron demand to support fetal growth

-• Diet – Low intake of iron-rich foods (especially in plant-based diets)
+- Diet – Low intake of iron-rich foods (especially in plant-based diets)

-• Heavy periods (menorrhagia) – One of the most common causes of iron deficiency anemia
+- Heavy periods (menorrhagia) – One of the most common causes of iron deficiency anemia

 If you’re dealing with any of the above, you’re already at a higher risk, and paying attention to your symptoms is crucial.

-Common Symptoms of Iron Deficiency in Women
+Common Iron Deficiency Symptoms in Women You Shouldn’t Ignore

 Iron deficiency frequently develops gradually.
 You may not even notice the changes at first.
 However, symptoms become more difficult to ignore as your iron levels continue to decline.